 Eligibility and Policies for Academic Training.

-- You must be in the U.S. primarily for study in a full time academic program
+- You must be in the U.S. primarily for study in a

 - You must be in good academic standing at Cal State East Bay.
 Students on academic probation will not be authorized for Academic Training.

 - You must participate in academic training that is directly related to your major field of study.

 - Your employment/training must take place with the specific employer or employers who are noted on the academic training request form.

 - Although you may engage in paid or unpaid internships, students who wish to participate in an unpaid internship after the completion of his/her course of study must provide proof of adequate funds (i.e., bank statements) to cover living expenses ($2500/month).

 - Authorization for full-time employment at times when school is in session and the student is taking a full load of courses will only be done if there is

 compellingreason to do so.

 - All forms of Academic Training, both part- and full- time, are counted as full time towards the allowable time period for Academic Training.

 - Approval for Academic Training must be submitted at least 2 weeks prior to your program completion date or the DS-2019 expiration date, whichever is sooner.

 - Authorization for Academic Training will only be given when the student has shown proof of purchase of appropriate health insurance (including evacuation and repatriation) that covers the entire Academic Training period.